-Later, in 2019, I’d visit Ukraine again to film.
+Later, in 2019, I’d revisit Ukraine to film.
 I’d meet and film their sister band Dakh Daughters on two subsequent trips to Ukraine.
-Seeing their musicianship live and in person at an intimate rehearsal spot pounded home the fact that these were no novelty acts.
+Seeing their musicianship live and in person at an intimate rehearsal spot pounded home that these were no novelty acts.
 These are classically trained, top-shelf musicians.

 Then when DakhaBrakha toured the Americas and made a stop in NYC, I trekked out to Brooklyn to see them in the beautiful Murmrr Theatre.
 That experience was like no other musical event I’d ever witnessed.